Standards

 b.
 Problems with the previous set of values.

-MindSonar measures the extent to which someone’s criteria are associated with seven of the eight Graves Drives.
-We call this ‘Graves categorisation’: putting someones criteria (already formulated) into a Graves category.
-This makes it possible to compare criteria between people or between different situations for the same person.
+MindSonar measures the extent to which your criteria are associated with seven of the eight Graves Drives.
+We call this ‘Graves categorisation’: putting your criteria (which you already described) into one or more Graves categories.
+This makes it possible to compare criteria between you and other people or between yourself in different situations.

 Graves